AdobeDocs/campaign-classic.en/help/production/using/duplicating-environments.md

 >[!CAUTION]
 >
->Warning: only the web process should be started at this step.
+>Only the web process should be started at this step.
 If this is not the case, stop other running processes before continuing

 Above all, check the values of several lines of the files before importing (for example: 'NmsTracking_Pointer' for the options table and the delivery or mid-sourcing accounts for the external account table)